mingxiaodong/hipims_io_python/README.md

 hipims_io
 --------
-Python code to process input and output files of [HiPIMS flood model](https://github.com/HEMLab/hipims).
+Python code to process input and output files of [HiPIMS flood model](https://www.hemlab.org/models/).
 This code follows [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html).

 Python version: >=3.6.
-To use the full function of this package for processing raster and shapefile, gdal and pyshp are required.
+The main content of this package is also included in a [Python API of HiPIMS](https://pypims.readthedocs.io/en/latest/).

 To install hipims_io from command window/terminal:
 ```